mindspore-lab/mindocr/configs/layout/yolov8/README.md

 ```

 **Notes:**
-- As the global batch size  (batch_size x num_devices) is important for reproducing the result, please adjust `batch_size` accordingly to keep the global batch size unchanged for a different number of GPUs/NPUs, or adjust the learning rate linearly to a new global batch size.
+- As the global batch size  (batch_size x num_devices) is important for reproducing the result, please adjust `batch_size` accordingly to keep the global batch size unchanged for a different number of NPUs, or adjust the learning rate linearly to a new global batch size.

 ### 3.2 Model Training